paszu/3DSRepo/Part-4-(Getting-the-OTP).md

 1. **Right now is a good time to use a [save manager](https://github.com/meladroit/svdt/releases) to backup any saves you care about (do steps 10 - 18 then install the [hblauncher_loader](https://github.com/yellows8/hblauncher_loader/releases) CIA) (just in case something goes wrong unexpectedly)**
 1. Copy both the `OTPHelper` folder from the OTPHelper zip and the `Decrypt9WIP` folder from the Decrypt9 zip to the `/3ds/` folder on your SD card
 2. Copy `PlaiSysUpdater.cia` from the PlaiSysUpdater zip, `TinyFormat.cia` from the TinyFormat zip, and `arm11.bin` and `arm9.bin` from the OTPHelper zip to the root of your SD card
-3. Copy and merge the `3DS` folder from the FBI zip to the root of your SD card
 18. Reinsert your SD card into your 3DS, then boot your 3DS into RedNAND using any CFW (if you followed Part 3 of this guide, you can do this by launching Luma3DS from the HomeBrew Launcher)
 11. **MAKE SURE YOU ARE IN RedNAND (IF YOU FOLLOWED PART 3, MAKE SURE THAT YOU SEE "EMU" IN FRONT OF THE VERSION NUMBER)**
 10. Update your **RedNAND** to the latest version using system settings if it is not already (**DO NOT ENTER SD CARD MANAGEMENT OR EXIT SYSTEM SETTINGS AS THIS WILL REBOOT YOU INTO SYSNAND**)